xctf-io/chalgen/docs/README.md

 This command builds all of the Kubernetes files needed to deploy to a prexisting Kubernetes cluster.
 Upon completion, a graph of the challenges will be generated.
 The graph will be located at `evidence_graph.png` file in the competition folder.

+Note: If you are using an M1 or M2 Macbook, you must put `export DOCKER_DEFAULT_PLATFORM=linux/amd64` in your `~/.zshrc` or `~/.bashrc` file.
+This is because the docker images must be built for linux/amd64 and not arm64.

 ### Build and run a competition locally

 ```shell